z0rrn/docker-anki-sync-server/README.md

 # oci-anki-sync (anki-sync-server docker container) repository

-This contains a Dockerfile and Ci scripts to build a container image for [Anki Sync Server](https://apps.ankiweb.net/) using Alpine Linux as base image.
+This contains a Dockerfile and Ci scripts to build a container image for [Anki Sync Server](https://apps.ankiweb.net/) using a scratch image as base image.

 ## Updates and Versions